-“Instead they allowed the protest to drag on, citing a lack of available department resources.
+“They have allowed the protest to drag on, citing a lack of available department resources.

 “The Robin family were ignored despite pleading with the Andrews Labor Government to intervene and release the necessary government resources to remove the protestors.

-“Instead the Andrews Labor Government sat on their hands and refused to investigate and dispatch the authorised officers.
+“The Andrews Labor Government sat on their hands and refused to investigate and dispatch the authorised officers.

 “Even when assistance was offered from other government departments, Daniel Andrews refused to act.